-Value Maximization (VMX) uses big data analytics to produce that valuation step change ahead of major M&A activity.
+Our Value Maximization (VMX) team uses big data analytics to produce valuation step changes, often ahead of major M&A activity or financings.

-Our VMX group turns data assets you already own first into business intelligence, and then into shareholder value, primarily by increasing EBITDA.
-It is not unusual for our VMX team to drive EBITDA up by 25% within 6 months.
+Our VMX group turns data assets you already own first into business intelligence, and then into shareholder value.

 New sources of revenues are discovered, decisions are made faster and better, work is done more efficiently and cost-effectively.